essiecheng/Power-Outage-Analysis/README.md

 The resulting p-value of 0.3504 leads us to fail to reject the null hypothesis and conclude that the missingness of 'CLIMATE.AFFECTED' is not dependent on 'CLIMATE.CATEGORY'.

-Because the missingness of 'CUSTOMERS.AFFECTED' depended on at least 1 column ('CAUSE.CATEGORY'), we conclude that the overall missingness of 'CUSTOMERS.AFFECTED' is MAR (missing at random)
+Because the missingness of 'CUSTOMERS.AFFECTED' depended on at least 1 column ('CAUSE.CATEGORY'), it can be concluded that the overall missingness of 'CUSTOMERS.AFFECTED' is MAR (missing at random).

 ## Hypothesis Testing
 Now that we have an understanding and assessment of our data, we can address our question: **Are certain locations more prone to major outages?**

-We will define **major outages** as outage durations above the national average duration.
-More specifically, we'd like to determine which climate regions have longer-than-average power outages more frequently.
-To do so, we will perform hypothesis tests for each of the climate regions using the following hypotheses:
+**Major outages** will be defined as as outage durations above the national average duration.
+More specifically, the goal is to determine which climate regions have longer-than-average power outages more frequently.
+To do so, hypothesis tests will be performed for each of the climate regions using the following hypotheses:

 **Null hypothesis**: The region's proportion of major outages is equal to the national proportion of major outages.